Top 5 Questions From New FlexCare Travel Nurses

 At FlexCare, we believe you deserve the highest pay available for an assignment without having to “negotiate” for it.
 Through our exclusive and transparent MaxPay guarantee, we offer you the maximum pay package for every position, every time, right from the start.
 There’s no need to negotiate because we aren’t holding anything back.

-Some travelers choose to allocate some of their pay towards travel expenses, but as your recruiter will explain, it all comes out of the same “pot” of dollars.
-How you choose to structure your pay is ultimately up to you, but we find that most travel nurses, therapists, and allied professionals choose to take the maximum cash versus having some held from each paycheck for travel expenses.
+Some nurses choose to allocate some of their pay towards travel expenses, but as your recruiter will explain, it all comes out of the same “pot” of dollars.
+How you choose to structure your pay is ultimately up to you, but we find that most nurses choose to take the maximum cash versus having some held from each paycheck for travel expenses.

 The bottom line is that transparency is key when it comes to pay packages.
 It means that you and FlexCare are aligned and focused on finding a great assignment.